What is cost basis, and how do you go about finding it?

 How can I find the original cost basis of something I purchased?

-Look for your receipt or other record of the purchase, such as a credit card statement or cancelled check.
+Look for your receipt or other record of the purchase, such as a credit card statement or canceled check.
 If the asset is real estate, you should have closing papers.
 For stocks and other securities, look for your brokerage statement.

 If you purchased stocks on or after January 1, 2011, your brokerage keeps track of the stock basis for you.
 For mutual funds and similar investments, they keep track of your purchases on or after January 1, 2012.